 One final tip when it comes to table saw safety, is to always make sure your table saw is properly maintained.
 Conducting some basic service checks on your table saw annually will keep you upright and increase the longevity of your saw.

 I’d recommend removing any sawdust from the saw housing, lubricating the gears, and pivot points, and sharpening your table saw blade when need be.
 These would be good places to start.

 Deciding whether to change the table saw blade angle or the wood is up to you.
 You’ll know whether your project calls for a miter cut or a bevel cut.

 Just in case you’re not sure, a bevel cut is any degree except 90 along with the wood’s thickness.
 A miter cut is a cut over or under 90° along the wood’s width or length.

 Both are easy enough to cut once you know how to set the angles.
 A miter cut is probably the easiest of the two simply because the miter gauge does all the measuring for you.

+A bevel cut requires you to check your saw blade’s angle, which can be tricky without digital tools.
 A digital angle gauge is definitely worth getting.
-It will stop you messing about with squares and protractors.
-They are fairly inexpensive and easy to use which is great.
+It will stop you from messing about with squares and protractors.
+They are fairly inexpensive and easy to use, which is great for beginner woodworkers.